Help at home after an injury

 Your private caregiver can start from the date we’ve agreed to pay for their services.

 To apply to extend your support, contact your recovery team before this ends.
 You may need another assessment.

-If you have any problems or want to know more about how we can help, talk to your case owner, or contact our claims team.
-If you’re using an agency, ask them to contact your case owner.
+If you have any problems or want to know more about how we can help, talk to your recovery team or contact our claims team:

 Send us your application

 If you live in Northland, Auckland, Waikato or Bay of Plenty:

 ACC Hamilton Hub